About quantum biology

 Quantum mechanics is the best theory we have to explain the fundamental behaviour of the universe at the atomic and molecular level, for very short time and length scales.
 A key principle in quantum theory is that energy is quantised, and that both matter and radiation display wave-particle duality.
 As our systems of interest increase in size from the atomic, to collections of molecules such as a protein, there is an increasing likelihood that they can be described as particles and behave as such – following the classical laws of Newtonian physics.
 However, it has been shown that even very large molecules, consisting of thousands of atoms, can exhibit wave-like properties.

-Visit our Publications and Useful resources pages for further reading, the Glossary for descriptions of key terms, and for talks by a number of scientists working in quantum biology and related fields visit Our conferences and meetings.
+Visit our Publications and Useful resources pages for further reading, the Glossary for descriptions of key terms, and for talks by a number of scientists working in quantum biology and related fields visit Our online lectures.